-In the example above, the SRPERIOD parameter is set to INFINITY.
+In example 3 above, the PERIOD attribute is set to INFINITY.
 With this setting, a single, permanent standing reservation is created and the issues of resource contention do not exist.
 While this eliminates the contention issue, infinite length standing reservations cannot be made periodic.